Entwistle railway station: Media appearances

 The station has been used as a location for filming on more than one occasion:

 In the 1986 film adaptation of Jeffrey Archer's novel First Among Equals, the sequences at the fictional Redfern Station were filmed there.

 In Episode 2 of Max and Paddy's Road to Nowhere, the station featured as "Middlewood station" (not to be confused with a real life station of the same name on the Buxton Line) due to its supposedly rural backwater location.

 Services

-Generally there is an hourly service daily northbound to Clitheroe and southbound to Manchester Victoria.
+Generally there is an hourly service daily northbound to Clitheroe and southbound to Manchester Victoria and Rochdale.
+Sunday trains terminate at Manchester Victoria.